 Recall that the Statement of Net Position provides the perspective of the District as a whole.
-The most significant changes are an increase in current and other assets of 25% and deferred outflows of resources of 37% offset by an increase in deferred inflows of resources by 52%.
+The most significant changes are an increase in current and other assets of 9% and a decrease in deferred outflows of resources of 17% offset by an increase in other liabilities of 4% and an increase in deferred inflows of resources by 6%.

 The Statement of Net Position reports all financial and capital resources.
-The statement presents the assets and liabilities in order of relative liquidity.
+The statement presents the assets, deferred outflows of resources, liabilities, and deferred inflows of resources in order of relative liquidity.
 The liabilities with average maturities greater than one year are reported in two components - the amount due within one year and the amount due in more than one year.
-The long-term liabilities of the District, consisting of compensated absences payable, early retirement benefits payable, capital outlay certificates payable, and an OPEB liability have been reported in this manner on the Statement of Net Position.
+The long-term liabilities of the District, consisting of compensated absences payable, capital outlay certificates payable, and an OPEB liability have been reported in this manner on the Statement of Net Position.
 The difference between the District's assets plus deferred outflows and liabilities plus deferred inflows is its net position.